gracile-web/website/src/content/docs/25-references/15-external/README.md

 ## External

-Handbook for everything related to this project which is not in this present documentation website, like vendors' APIs.
+Pointers to everything related to Gracile, which is not in this present documentation website, like vendors' APIs.

-> [!WARNING]
-> This section is under construction.

 - [Vite](https://vitejs.dev/)
 - [Lit SSR](https://lit.dev/docs/ssr/overview/) (website)